commercetools/commercetools-payone-integration/README.md

   <tr><td><code>TEST_DATA_PAYONE_KEY</code></td></tr>
 </table>

+You could find the values above in the encrypted [`travis-build/`](/travis-build) directory.

+**Note**: it's important to update `travis-build/` settings every time you change the build settings on the server.
+It's even better to update first in the file, then on the Travis web page.

-To get a pseudocardpan for a credit card you can use the PAYONE server API.
+The pseudocardpan for VISA without 3DS secure is fetched at runtime for specified `TEST_DATA_VISA_CREDIT_CARD_NO_3DS` card number using PAYONE server API.
 To do this with the client API please refer to the corresponding documentation.
 With the server API you simply need to send a POST request of type "3dscheck" for example by using a command line tool:

 ```